 Well, there are several gingerbread displays.
 Here are a few photos.

 Perhaps, the most popular event of the International Festival of the Holidays is the Candlelight Processional.

 Each evening a celebrity narrator shares the story of Christmas and the birth of Jesus.
-There is a complete list of this year’s narrators here on Disney’s site with performance times.

 Next door in the Germany Pavilion, everything is trimmed in traditional Christmas colors.